Count Function in VBA Excel

 Run this VBA codeRun This VBA CodeVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task. using the F5 key or manually.
 Then, this will apply the formula to cell C2.

 VBA Count Example #2

-Now, look at one more example with COUNT function.
-For this example look at the below data.
+Look at one more example with the COUNT function.
+For this example, look at the below data.

-We have a few numerical & non-numerical values from A1 to A11.
-Now I will apply below code to count the numerical values from the range A1 to A11.
+We have a few numerical and non-numerical values from A1 to A11.
+Therefore, we will apply the code below to count the numerical values from the range A1 to A11.